 Yearly x-ray imaging (radiographs) can be a polarizing topic in the dental office, with many people not understanding the importance of updated imaging.
-The need for radiographs is in part, based on your risk for developing decay, habits, previous history of decay and many other factors.
-It is our job as clinicians to tailor the need for radiographs to each patient.
-That being said, a majority of individuals are at a moderate-high risk for developing decay, which is why yearly radiographs are recommended.
+The need for radiographs is in part, based on your risk for developing decay, habits, previous history of decay, and many other factors.

 A dental radiograph allows the dentist to see any abnormalities around the roots of teeth or between the teeth.